tctl CLI reference | Teleport

 tctl users reset

-Reset local user account password and any associated second factor with expiring link to populate values.
+Reset local user account password and any associated multi-factor devices with expiring link to populate values.
 Usage:

 tctl users reset <account>